ThingLabsIo/ThingLabsIo.github.io/_includes/edison/define-blinky.md

 1. Create a file named __blinky.js__ in your lab working directory (e.g. _C:\Development\IoTLabs\MyLab_).

 Within the application file (blinky.js), you need to define the abstractions of the devices you will be using within the application.
-There are three (4) variables that matter:
+There are four (4) variables that matter:

 * A variable to reference the Johnny-Five framework object.
 * A variable to reference to the Edison-IO plugin object.
-* A variable to reference to represent the physical board.
+* A variable to represent the physical board.
 * A variable to hold the pin number value for the LED.

 2. Within the _blinky.js_ file, add the following code: